 With the lessons I have learned, and many more that lay in wait ahead of me, I hope that my animals will continue to thrive safe and sound in my non-confinement system.
 Remember, more layers of protection is better than less, and any Livestock Guardian Animal should be operating as a component in an overall security system instead of a standalone entity.
 For that reason alone, Gray Donkey and Sable still have a place on my property … and my porch … for now!

-Paul Dorrance owns and operates a pasture-based livestock operation in Ohio, marketing 100 percent grassfed beef and lamb, as well as pastured non-GMO pork, poultry and eggs, directly to consumers.
-Previously an active duty Air Force officer, Paul still serves as a pilot in the Air Force Reserves.
+Paul Dorrance is an author, speaker, consultant and regenerative agriculture advocate.
+Paul owns and operates Pastured Providence Farmstead — a pasture-based livestock operation in Ohio, marketing 100 percent grass-fed beef and lamb, as well as pastured non-GMO pork, poultry and eggs directly to consumers.
+He is the author of Farming Without Losing Your Hat – a guide to the economic business of farming.